core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 4. Compose the EDHOC + OSCORE request, as the OSCORE protected CoAP request resulting from step 2, where the payload is replaced with the CBOR sequence built at step 3.

-5. Signal the usage of this approach within the EDHOC + OSCORE request, by including the new EDHOC Option defined in {{signalling}}.
+5. Signal the usage of this approach within the EDHOC + OSCORE request, by including the new EDHOC Option defined in {{edhoc-option}}.

 ## Server Processing {#server-processing}